Harry260/half-as-history/README.md

 </h1>

 <h4 align="center">
-    A simple twitter bot which share the events, that happend years ago, but this day! <a href="https://twitter.com/halfashistory">click here</a>
+    A simple bot which share the events, that happened years ago, but this day! <a href="https://twitter.com/halfashistory">click here</a>
 </h4>

 <br>